eduardooliveiraps/MARL-MPE/README.md

 ### Running Standard MPE Environments

-The MPE environments are located in the MPE-environments directory.
+The MPE environments are located in the `MPE-environments/envs` directory.
 Each environment can be run directly by executing its corresponding Python file:
 ```bash
 python <environment-name>.py
 ```

-### Running Custom MPE Environment
+### Running Custom MPE
 To explore the custom environment:
 1. Navigate to the `custom-environment` directory:
 ```bash